odinlabs/js-odinlabsio-consent/README.md

 ```
 #### Collect consent once for cross session permission

-Collect cross session eg. we want to collect consent if consent has never been collected for current.
+Collect cross session eg. we want to collect consent if consent has never been collected for current session.
 To do this perform a two step authentification-consent.
 Authenfitication returns user and lookup for pervious consent based on user.
 If a consent exist return previousConsent this will skip the collect consent step else will perform collect consent step.

 ```
 const ConsentServerInstance = new ConsentServer(passport, function (user, permission, cb) {